Tanit Phoenix: Make-up artist career

 In 2013, Phoenix took her first job as the key makeup artist and designer of the character Jimmy on the P.O.V. action film Hardcore Henry.
 Jimmy was played by her husband Sharlto Copley.
 She transformed him into 11 different characters.

 Personal life

-Phoenix has been in a relationship with actor Sharlto Copley since January 2012.
+Phoenix started dating actor Sharlto Copley in January 2012.
 On 15 February 2016, they married in Cape Town, South Africa, and announced their first child together on 1 January 2017.

-Phoenix resides with her husband alternating between their houses in Cape Town and Los Angeles.